Women in STEM

 Introduction

-I once thought that due to the efforts of the past generation of women, the battle for equality was over.
+I once thought that due to the efforts of the past generation of women, the fight for equality was over.
 One day, sitting as a senior in Prof Jay Gamble’s class at the University of Calgary, I said as much when he was giving his arguments as to why feminism is important today and benefits men as well as women.
 I said, “At least women are paid the same today.”
 I’ll never forget when he looked at me and said, “Oh, you think you’ll get paid the same as a future physics professor?
 Check out the latest report on the earnings of female and male professors across the universities in Canada.”
 This sentence changed my life and I started to check out the continuing bias facing women in science and in the workforce in general.
+I looked it up and even for the same field of study, same rank, and same hours worked there existed a small but persistent pay gap.

 Professors’ Biased Evaluations of Physics and Biology Post-Doctoral Candidates (Eaton et al. 2020)